NovationScripts/Multimillionaire/README.md

 Multi-accounting is not prohibited.

+After completing the game, each player will receive some of the most valuable tokens, which will be in high demand because these tokens are essential to play the game.

 How do you think, is it possible to launch such a project, including the token and interfaces, with a zero budget?

 **We enjoy doing what we love, and we have a talent for it**.